mendersoftware/mender-docs/03.Devices/03.Debian-family/02.Bootloader-support/01.GRUB/docs.md

     category: docs
 ---

-[Mender conversion scripts](https://github.com/mendersoftware/mender-conversion-tools) use GRUB as second stage bootloader for Debian on Beaglebone.
-Mender conversion tools build GRUB from [official repository](https://www.gnu.org/software/grub/grub-download.html).
-Mender project does not require any patches for GRUB.
-GRUB should be built with EFI platform support.
-This command will install GRUB bootloader for disk image with partition layout compliant to Mender requirements:
+The [mender-convert](https://github.com/mendersoftware/mender-conversion-tools) tools uses GRUB as second stage bootloader for Debian on Beaglebone.
+This tool build GRUB from the [official repository](https://www.gnu.org/software/grub/grub-download.html).
+Mender does not require any patches for GRUB and should be built with EFI platform support.
+Execute the following to install the GRUB bootloader into a disk image with partition layout compliant with Mender requirements:

 ```bash
  ./mender-conversion-tool.sh install_bootloader --image <sdimg_file_path> --device-type beaglebone --toolchain <cross_compiler_name e.g. arm-linux-gnueabihf>